Patient education: Prostate cancer screening (Beyond the Basics)

 Family medical history — Men who have a first-degree relative (a father or brother) with prostate cancer are more likely to develop the disease.
 Men with female relatives with breast cancer related to the breast cancer gene (BRCA) may also be more likely to develop prostate cancer.

 Diet — A diet high in animal fat or low in vegetables may increase a man's risk of prostate cancer.

 PROSTATE CANCER SCREENING TESTS

-Prostate cancer screening involves blood test that measures prostate specific antigen (PSA).
+Prostate cancer screening involves blood test that measures prostate-specific antigen (PSA).

-Rectal examination — A rectal examination is often recommended, along with measurement of the PSA, to screen for prostate cancer.
+Rectal examination — A rectal examination is sometimes recommended, along with measurement of the PSA, to screen for prostate cancer.
 However, studies have not shown that rectal examination is an effective screening test for prostate cancer.